uberhalit/EldenRingFpsUnlockAndMore/README.md

-# BETA-RELEASE
-Please make sure your game is set to offline and you start the game without EAC through the utility.

 # Elden Ring FPS Unlocker and more
 A small utility to remove frame rate limit, change FOV (Field of View), add widescreen supprt, alter Game Speed and various game modifications for [Elden Ring](https://en.bandainamcoent.eu/elden-ring/elden-ring) written in C#.
 More features soon!
 Patches games memory while running, does not modify any game files.
 Works with every game version (legit steam & oh-not-so-legit), should work with all future updates.